Siege of Trebizond (1222–1223): Assaults and sorties

-Over the next few days the Sultan inspected the walls of Trebizond, finding only the arrows of the defenders.
-Then he made his decision, and ordered the first assault.
-Lazaropoulos' text is unclear here, but it appears the first assault was against a part of the walls near the citadel.
-The attackers were met by an equal number of defenders, and aided by the difficult terrain that prevented more than a few of the enemy to approach and strike, they rebuffed the attack.
+Over the next few days the Sultan inspected the walls of Trebizond, finding only the defenders' arrows.
+Then he made his decision and ordered the first assault.
+Lazaropoulos' text is unclear here, but the first assault was against a part of the walls near the citadel.
+The attackers were met by an equal number of defenders, and aided by the difficult terrain that prevented more than a few of the enemy from approaching and strike, they rebuffed the attack.

 The next assault came the following day.
-The wall facing the sea shore was low and judged vulnerable, so the besiegers moved their tents along the shore from the Old Arsenal as far as the "Western river" — the ravine immediately to the west of the walled city.
+The wall facing the seashore was low and judged vulnerable.
+Hence, the besiegers moved their tents along the shore from the Old Arsenal as far as the "Western river" — the ravine immediately to the west of the walled city.
 "The trumpeters gave the signal for fight, and one single cry was uttered by all the godless," Lazaropoulos writes.
-"The commanders placed the armoured cavalry near to the wall, and behind them the slingers, the soldiers who would throw rocks, the archers and those who carried shields, and between these those who operated battering-rams."
+"The commanders placed the armoured cavalry near to the wall and behind them the slingers, the soldiers who would throw rocks, the archers and those who carried shields, and between these those who operated battering-rams."

-While the Sultan's army attacked the gate on this side of the city, the Emperor and his commanders observed that the troops stationed around the Sultan's camp next to the church of St. Eugenios were dispirited, and vulnerable.
+While the Sultan's army attacked the gate on this side of the city, the Emperor and his commanders observed that the troops stationed around the Sultan's camp next to the church of St. Eugenios were dispirited and vulnerable.
 He released a cavalry attack upon that position, overrunning the Sultan's camp and causing havoc.
 When the Sultan and his commanders learned of this attack, they withdrew from their assault on the city walls and proceeded back to Mount Minthrion.
-The Trapezuntine army advanced towards them, and took their position near the Church of St. Prokopios.
+The Trapezuntine army advanced toward them and took their position near the Church of St. Prokopios.
 They skirmished with an advance party of Turkish horsemen, and leading men of both armies fell there, including, according to Lazaropoulos, the rais Etoumes (whose predations led to this siege), and Iatatines, the son of the Sultan's cousin, on the Seljuk side, while on the Trapezuntine side fell George Tornikes, the commander of the Trapezuntine troops, and four other prominent Trapezuntines.
 When the rest of the Sultan's army began to arrive, "the Emperor calmly led his army off, and passing across the ravine of St. George and the place of Three Hazels he safely entered the city".
 The assault infuriated the Sultan, and he ordered that the church of St. Eugenios be pulled down and the floor broken and pulled up.

 The Sultan's troops renewed their assault the next day.
 After ringing Arabic cymbals, rattles, and Libyan percussion instruments, they attacked with a single cry, shooting arrows and throwing javelins, stones, and other missiles.
 The defenders responded with their own missiles until the attacker's arrows were exhausted, when "the sons of the Laz" made a sortie on horseback and drove the attackers back.